Facts vs Feelings Worksheet

 When to use this worksheet?

-The Facts vs Feelings Worksheet is a versatile tool, beneficial in various scenarios where emotional clarity and cognitive restructuring are needed.
+The Facts vs Feelings Worksheet is a versatile tool for mental health professionals, beneficial in various scenarios where emotional clarity and cognitive restructuring are needed.
 Here's when it can be particularly helpful:

 Benefits of this Facts vs Feelings Worksheet

 The Facts vs Feelings Worksheet offers several advantages for both clients and therapists.
-Some of its key benefits include:
+Key benefits include:

-- Increased rational thinking: It encourages logical analysis of situations, helping clients to challenge irrational beliefs and cognitive distortions that contribute to emotional distress.
+• Increased rational thinking: It encourages logical analysis of situations, helping clients challenge irrational beliefs and cognitive distortions contributing to emotional distress.

-- Better problem-solving: With a clearer distinction between facts and feelings, clients can approach problems more objectively, leading to more effective solutions.
+• Better problem-solving: With a clearer distinction between facts and feelings, clients can objectively approach problems, leading to more effective solutions.

 Tips on differentiating facts and feelings

-Teach clients to pay attention to their language.
-Statements that begin with "I feel" or "I believe" often indicate feelings, while statements that begin with "I know" or "It is" are more likely to be factual.
+• Mind your language: Teach clients to pay attention to their phrasing.
+Statements like "I feel" or "I believe" typically express feelings, while "I know" or "It is" indicate facts.

 Commonly asked questions